As a Seaside Pediatric Dentist

 Preventing Dental Anxiety in Kids

-As many parents can often feel uncertain or reluctant about visiting the dentist, it’s not unexpected that many kids often feel anxiety about receiving the dental care they need.
+As many parents can often feel uncertain or reluctant about visiting the dentist, it’s not unexpected that many kids often feel anxious about receiving the dental care they need.

 Kids must deal with a lot of uncertainty when visiting the dentist for the first time, including the new surroundings, sights and sounds.
 Even with a parent by their side, some kids may experience an increase in anxiety during their first visit to the dentist.